Andhra Pradesh CM Relief Fund gets Rs 400 crore donations to support flood victims

 The Chief Minister said officials worked with him for 11 days and made every effort to help the affected people.

 CM Naidu said Budameru and Prakasam Barrage never witnessed such massive floods.
-The flood handling capacity of the barrage is 11.90 lakh and it handled 11.47 lakh cusecsH
+The flood handling capacity of the barrage is 11.90 lakh and it handled 11.47 lakh cusecs.

 He alleged that the negligence of the previous governments led to the flooding in Vijayawada.